cfu288/SylvieJS/README.md

 Its purpose is to store javascript objects as documents in a nosql fashion and retrieve them with a similar mechanism.
 Runs in node (including cordova/phonegap and node-webkit), [nativescript](http://www.nativescript.org) and the browser.
 LokiJS is ideal for the following scenarios:

+Originally made by [@techfort](http://twitter.com/tech_fort), with the precious help of Dave Easterday.

 1. client-side in-memory db is ideal (e.g., a session store)
 2. performance critical applications